D4wnstar/aetherwisp/Electromagnetism/Circuitry/Self inductance.md

 plot(I(t, tau), [0,6], [0,1])==?
 ```

-so it converges to the final current at infinite time and gets to about 2/3 of the way at $1\tau$ and is mostly there at $3\tau$.
+It converges to the final current at infinite time and gets to about 2/3 of the way at $1\tau$ and is mostly there at $3\tau$.

 [^1]: It also usually fails, as induced electric fields are almost always tiny and do not have the intensity required to actually make a major change.
 That said, if the current is changed extremely fast (say, by violently pulling a plug out of a socket), the induced field can actually become enormous, if for a minuscule amount of time.
 Such a strong field can even be enough to force air to become a [[conductor]] for a split second and in so doing carry a massive current through the air between the socket and the plug in a desperate attempt to keep the current going.
 Visually, we see this as bright sparks and electric arcs running through the air, which is why it's dangerous to pull plugs out really fast when the power is on.